the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Research Infrastructure RSE
 This RSE is interested in SysOps and sets up infrastructures for and with researchers.
 This RSE, therefore, requires a deep knowledge of physical computer and network hardware.
-FIXME: While required, is this an RSE? this sets of the usual infrastructure vs. research discussion....
+FIXME: While required, is this an RSE? this sets off the usual infrastructure vs. research discussion....

 #### Web-Development RSE
 This RSE is skilled in web applications, front- and/or backend, and/or building